SeanDS/zero/docs/circuit/circuit/circuit.rst

 must be obtained in separate runs.

-Transfer functions between the circuit input and an output (or outputs) can be computed with :meth:`.calculate_tfs` method.
+Transfer functions between the circuit input and an output (or outputs) can be computed with :meth:`.calculate_tfs`.
 Noise from components and nodes in the circuit at a particular node can be calculated with :meth:`.calculate_noise`.

 ==============
 Implementation